bitcoin-s/eclair/docs/PTLC.md

-The PTLC field gets populated if the node enables PTLC via setting PTLC feture flag.
+The PTLC field gets populated if the node enables PTLC via setting PTLC feature flag.

-In this case `payment_hash` field is set to the SHA256 of the payment point.
+Since `payment_hash` is a required field on invoices, it is set to the SHA256 of the payment point.

 * (31): data_length 33.
 Payment point.
 Preimage of this provides proof of payment.